synchrone/useradmin/README.md

 Translations have been added using the kohana-i18nget module that easily extracts all translation strings and creates a language file for you:
 <https://github.com/rafsoaken/kohana-i18nget>

-If a language you fancy is not yet included in the useradmin module, we recommend adding the kohana-i18nget, then adding the new language to the i18nget config file and then calling from your project root(from commandline):
+If a language you fancy is not yet included in the useradmin module, we recommend adding the kohana-i18nget module (don't forget to enable it), then adding the new language to the kohana-i18nget config file and then calling from your project root(from commandline):

     php index.php --uri=i18nget/generate/useradmin/useradmin
+    # the first useradmin is where translation strings are searched for, the second is the target folder for the i18n files

-That generates the translation file for the new language in useradmin/i18n/lang.php with all the missing translation keys that are used in the useradmin module.
+This generates the translation file for the new language in MODPATH/useradmin/i18n/lang.php with all the missing translation keys that are used in the useradmin module.
 Translations for a new language should then not take more than half an hour, and you are ready to go.
 Please consider making your translation available to the project.